This collection has access restrictions. For details, please see the restrictions.

 William Elliott travelled in the northern United States and wrote letters to his wife and family in 1844, 1845, 1847, 1850, and 1851.
 Elliott's letters describe the social scene at health resorts and record his observations of northern life.
 A letter of 9 September 1844, for example, describes the introduction of the polka at a ball in Saratoga Springs and a letter of 11 September in the same year describes the prosperity and manufactures of New England.

-One of the purposes of William Elliott's trip to the North in 1847 was to take William Elliott Junior, to Harvard.
+One of the purposes of William Elliott's trip to the North in 1847 was to take William Elliott Jr. to Harvard.
 His letters to his wife in August and September of that year describe the arrangements he made for his son in Cambridge.
 In a letter dated 8 October 1847, he advised his son on his studies, behavior, drinking, and expenses.
 Letters from William Elliott to his son continue in 1848 and 1849 until William Elliott Junior, left Harvard late in 1851.
 A few letters from the son to the father or to other family members may also be found here.

 Beginning in 1849, there is correspondence about William Elliott's legal dispute with his neighbors, Haskell and Edmund Rhett, about drainage of his land.
 Richard DeTreville acted as Elliott's attorney in Elliott's suits against the Rhetts.